DrGo/mdson/test/specs.md

 - Hypertension
 - Atrial fibrillation
 - Myocardial infarction
-// This list can be referred to as |.Causes of heart failure|
+// This list can be referred to as {.Causes of heart failure}
-// its first element can be referred to as |.Causes of heart failure[0]|
+// its first element can be referred to as {.Causes of heart failure[0]}

 ### Nested within Introduction
 // backticks used to guard preformatted text like code blocks